-Mangoes are popular exotic fruit in Australia and for a good reason!
-But do you know everything there is to know about the delicious fruits?
+Mangoes are popular exotic fruit in Australia, and for a good reason!
+But do you know everything there is to know about delicious fruits?

 Aussie mangoes are sweet, refreshing, and full of vitamins and antioxidants.
 There are also at least nine Australian mangoes with unique flavors and characteristics.

 Which variety is the best?
-What about the mango seasons?
-And where can we get our favorite mangoes?
+What about the seasons?
+And where can we get our favorites?

-Here are some interesting facts about Aussie mangoes and some delicious recipes that will make you want to try one ASAP!
+Here are some interesting facts and delicious recipes that make you want to try one ASAP!

 Aussie Mangoes: What Are They?